wxn151/OpenTheEgg/README.md

-# OpenTheEgg
+# Open the pokeball (pokemon company ignore this p.)
-A project made with pygame
+A project made with pygame.
+Include two dependencies: pygame and pytz